8 Best Entry-Level Smokers to Add Big Flavor to Your Meals

 • Type: charcoal

-• Capacity: 726 sq in (total cooking area across two plated-steel grates)
+• Capacity: Around 726 sq in (total cooking area across two plated-steel grates)

 The Weber Smokey Mountain Cooker is one of the most respected charcoal smokers on the market, known for delivering consistent low-and-slow results with minimal hassle.
 Built with durable, porcelain-enameled steel and rust-resistant aluminum dampers, it’s designed to perform reliably for years of backyard smoking.